bluebirz/bluebirz.github.io/_posts/2019-11-25-mental-toughness.md

 I would like to say, a couple of weeks ago, I got my very hard day.
 Until that night I got depressed and feel like drowning into the ocean of chaos and guilt.

 In the ocean, there are many things blending and merging such as work issues, personal problems, worries about future, and much more.
-All of them were going to suppress me to be sunk underneath and yeah, I couldn’t find any boat or even a floating thing to exit out of it.
+All of them were going to suppress me to be sunk underneath and yeah, I couldn't find any boat or even a floating thing to exit out of it.

-I can say the reasons are my thoughts that "why can’t I do that?", "why did I do this?", and then realize I was surrounded with why questions.
+I can say the reasons are my thoughts that "why can't I do that?", "why did I do this?", and then realize I was surrounded with why questions.

 ---